bilal-chughtai/site/src/faithfulness.md

 ![](img/faithfulness/4.webp)

-[IOI] Logit difference recovered (%) for the ABBA and BABA input distributions using different size ABC datasets to calculate the **mean** ablation.
+<center> _[IOI] Logit difference recovered (%) for the ABBA and BABA input distributions using different size ABC datasets to calculate the **mean** ablation.
 We also vary the method by which we average over datapoints.
-We ablate nodes not in the circuit (at relevant token positions) - this is how faithfulness is measured in the IOI paper.
+We ablate nodes not in the circuit (at relevant token positions) - this is how faithfulness is measured in the IOI paper._</center>

 The authors combine two variations of the prompt format in their dataset that have different orderings of the names (ABBA or BABA).
 We separate these groups and find that BABA prompts score systemically higher.